Southwest Airlines wants the Department of Transportation to "Put America First"

 Southwest Airlines is facing criticism for asking the Department of Transportation to grant them landing rights at Mexico City's international airport because of President Trump's "America First" policy.

-In December, Delta Air Lines and Aeromexico reached an immunity agreement in an antitrust case with the Department of Transportation wherein they agreed to give up four departure and landing slots at New York's JFK International Airport and 24 slots at Mexico City's Benita Juarez International Airport.
+In December, Delta Air Lines and Aeromexico reached an immunity agreement in an antitrust case with the Department of Transportation wherein they agreed to give up four departure and landing slots at New York's JFK International Airport and 24 slots at Mexico City's Benito Juárez International Airport.
 The DoT announced it would reassign the slots to low-cost carriers.
 Three US Airlines (jetBlue, Southwest, Alaska) submitted applications for some of the slots along with three Mexican airlines (InterJet, Volaris, & (VivaAerobús).

 Still with me?
 Basically, not all the airlines will get everything they want.
 The DoT asked the airlines to submit briefs on why they should get the slots they want.
 (None of the airlines are asking for all the slots.
 But in total they all asked for more than are available.)
 Southwest filed their brief on Monday and requested the DoT grant the Mexico City requests of the three US-based airlines before acting on the requests of the three Mexican-based carriers.